 Small gestures of sexism (let’s call it what it is) that are accepted by women pave the way for the huge gestures – did you know that women are paid £300,000 less than men over the course of a 52 year working life?

-I should mention here that I’ve had this conversation with countless women – most of them my friends – over the past few years (admittedly, often after a few wines which may or may not lead me to being a bit ‘ranty’) and I’ve only ever come across two women who agree with me.
+I should mention here that I’ve had this conversation with many women over the past few years and I’ve only ever come across two women who agree with me.
 Everyone else thinks I’m a crazy feminist just looking to pick a fight.